 38 works on paper (lithograph, etching and aquatint)

-- Light levels in the galleries will not exceed 15 foot candles.
+- Light levels in the galleries will not exceed 15 foot candles (10 fc for photography and works on paper).
 No lights are permitted during non-exhibition hours.
 Direct daylight and fluorescent lighting are prohibited.

 - The exhibition will be unpacked, repacked, moved, handled, and installed under professional supervision by personnel who have had previous experience in handling art objects.
 The same individuals should be responsible for unpacking and repacking the objects.